 Rolling and folding the dough

-At this point, many scone recipes just have you smush the scone dough together and cut it out.
-The rolling and folding in this recipe is what creates flaky layers.
+At this point, many scone recipes have you mush your scone dough together and cut out the scones.
+In this scone recipe, rolling and folding the scone dough gives you flaky layers.

 You can freeze all or part of the scone dough at this point.
 Wrap it in a double layer of plastic wrap and put in a freezer bag for 3 to 6 months.